 All of these compounds work in synergy with CBD and each other, making full use of the entourage effect.
 This way, the therapeutic benefit of whole-plant CBD is greater than the sum of its parts.
 This explains why full spectrum is the most popular type of CBD.

-Be sure to check out our list of best-selling full spectrum CBD oils, and for those of you who want to stay completely clear of THC there is another option – CBD Isolate which you can read more about on our article titled ‘CBD Isolate vs Full Spectrum CBD‘.
+Be sure to check out our full range of CBD oils for sale, and for those of you who want to stay completely clear of THC there is another option – CBD Isolate which you can read more about on our article titled ‘CBD Isolate vs Full Spectrum CBD‘.